What is Bellydance

 Is belly dance hard?

-Not necessarily, but also yes.
+From a movement standpoint, not necessarily, but also yes.
 Like with anything else new, there is a little bit of a learning curve.
 A lot can be done with simple movements, so don’t worry about the super hard stuff.
-We’ll start with the basics.
+If you’re taking classes with me, we’ll start with the basics.
 That being said, I aim to make classes challenging!
 Trying something hard is the first step to being good at something hard!
 There will always be something new to learn or try with belly dance.
+Becoming a well-rounded dancer is a life-time pursuit.

 I want to hire you.